 It can be quite daunting in finding the right person to talk with, to share difficult thoughts and feelings.
-The first step is always the hardest; the first phone call, the first appointment.
+The first step is always the hardest.
 But have confidence, there is only my respect for what you are trying to achieve.

 As human beings, we are social creatures.
 We strive to have relationships, to have esteem, be successful in work, to look back over a life of worth.
 But those things do not always turn out as we wish.
 We try to put on a brave face to hide disappointments, we launch into new challenges and relationships to hide the feelings and failings of previous ones, or we may become angry with loved ones to deflect how we feel inside.

 I am an integrative counsellor and blend different models of counselling to provide an effective, safe, and confidential service to individuals and couples.
 We look at the issues you bring and explore the thoughts and feelings they bring out.